YiweiWang89/YiweiWang_dataviz_portfolio/README.md

 After graduation, I’d like to work in areas where I can use data not only to analyze but also to communicate and influence, whether in product, consulting, or strategy roles.
 I believe the skills from this course will help me stand out—by taking complex data and turning it into clear, engaging visuals that people can actually understand.

 # Portfolio
+(This section is still in progress and will be refined as the course goes on.）
 ## Data Visualization Critique
 ### Critique 1: [Valentine’s Day Candy Map](ValentineDayCandyCritique)
 A fun but cluttered Valentine’s Day candy map—my critique highlights missing context and suggests clearer labels, categories, and data transparency.